Get Answers to all your Questions

 6. Plot a graph between V and I, and observe the nature of the graph

 Once you plot the graph between V and I it will be a straight line with slope equivalent to resistance of wire.
 This is how we prove Ohm’s law experimentally.
-Make sure that the temperature in the room is same throughout the experiment.
+Make sure that the temperature in the room is the same throughout the experiment.

-Ohms law doesn’t obey all the time, it works only when temperature is constant.
+Ohm law doesn’t obey all the time, it works only when temperature is constant.

 Posted by